-SLH55031 SURVEY OF BOTANY
+SLH5503I SURVEY OF BOTANY

-Required Grade 12 HLIP Year 1 credit This course will have two main objectives.
+Required Grade 12 HLIP Year This course will have two main objectives.
 The first objective is to apply scientific skills and processes to growing, cultivating and farming native Hawaiian plants.
 Each student will demonstrate their ability through hands on experimentation.
 This class will also investigate and demonstrate the cultural uses of these native plants.
 Historically, each plant may have been used for a variety of different purposes, such as medical, spiritual, and/or social standings within the community.
 The natural world was a direct connection to the spiritual world and thus brought order to our ancient Hawaiian civilization.
 Therefore, as each student learns the process of nurturing and tending their plants, in turn they are gaining a deeper understanding of their culture and its origins

-KKHS Registration Worksheet For 10th Gr.
-Year 2015-2016
+Registration Worksheet For 10th Grade Year 2017-2018

-Place Label Here or Print Name Update any information here: Mailing Address:

-Home Phone: Parent Cell:
+Place Label Here or Print Name Update any information here: Mailing Address: Home Phone: Parent Cell: Parent email: Parent Cell:

-Parent email: